-The California Environmental Quality Act (CEQA) requires that public agencies document and consider the potential environmental effects of any agency actions that meet CEQA's definition of a "project;" briefly summarized, a "project" is an action that has the potential to result in direct or indirect physical changes in the environment.
-A project includes the agency's direct activities as well as activities that involve public agency approvals or funding.
+The California Environmental Quality Act (CEQA) requires public agencies document and consider the potential environmental effects of any agency actions that meet CEQA's definition of a "project."
+A"project" is an action with the potential to result in direct or indirect physical changes in the environment.
+A project includes the agency's direct activities and activities that involve public agency approvals or funding.
 Guidelines for an agency's implementation of CEQA are found in the "CEQA Guidelines" (Title 14, Chapter 3 of the California Code of Regulations).

 Current Development Projects